Tambor-class submarine: Service

 Six Tambors were in Hawaiian waters or the Central Pacific on 7 December 1941, with Tautog at Pearl Harbor during the attack.
 The remainder of the class was in the continental United States, recently commissioned or on trials.
 The bulk of the available submarines in the Pacific (not including any Tambors) had been forward deployed to the Philippines in October 1941.
 The Tambors went on to see hard service; seven of the twelve boats in the class were sunk before the survivors were withdrawn from front-line service for training and experimental duties in early 1945; this was the highest percentage lost of any US submarine class.
 Tautog was credited with sinking 26 ships, the largest number of ships sunk by a US submarine in World War II.
 Postwar, Tuna was a target in the Operation Crossroads nuclear weapons tests at Bikini Atoll in 1946, but was only lightly damaged.
 She was later expended as a target in 1948.

-Submarines in class
+Boats in class

 The last six of the Tambor class are often listed as "Gar-class" submarines.
 They were ordered in fiscal year 1940 (FY40); the previous six were ordered in FY39, and some design differences were anticipated.
 On 17 December 1938, the secretary of the navy decided that the FY40 class would duplicate the FY39 class.
 However, design collapse depth was increased from 450 ft to 500 ft, with test depth remaining at 250 ft.